Companies Need A Nudge: Create a nudge unit flywheel for happy customers and business success

 Jeff Hulett and several collaborators authored this article.
 Jeff’s career includes Financial Services and Consulting related leadership roles in the decision sciences, behavioral economics, data sciences, loan operations management, and risk and compliance.
 Jeff has advanced degrees in Mathematics, Finance, and Economics.

 Table of contents

 The nudge unit foundation: Risk Management and Data

 Top 10 essentials for enterprise-level nudge unit success

 Compliance automation example

 Many think of risk management as a cost center.
-That is, a necessary cost of doing business.
+Meaning, an important but necessary cost of doing business.
 Like a constraint, not an objective.
 Many do not think of overachieving in risk management as necessarily a good thing.

 I have heard risk management and business operations compared in this way: